aut0maticjack/lazyweb/3D-Printing-Calibration.md

 Basic tables for each driver are given on my [Stepper Motors and Drivers page](https://github.com/superjamie/lazyweb/wiki/3D-Printing-Stepper-Motors-and-Drivers).

 Set your multimeter to DC voltage (2V).
-Meaure voltage between negative of the power supply ground, and positive to the adjustment trimpot on the driver board.
+Measure voltage between DC negative of the power supply, and positive to the adjustment trimpot on the driver board.
 A good tip is to use multimeter clamps, so you clamp one to the negative on the power supply, and positive to your screwdriver.
 Then the screwdriver can measure voltage at the trimpot as you adjust it.

 Look up the current of your motors, set to that current or just under it.
 You may be able to get away with 80% less current depending on setup.
 If you have very powerful motors like 70Ncm you can set the motors to way less torque to keep them cool.

 Current and torque do not scale linearly, reducing current by 20% can reduce torque by 40% or more.
 If you find you're skipping motor steps *and everything else is mechanically good* then you could try increase motor current to avoid the skipped steps.
 If you have a mechanical problem, don't just increase stepper driver current to power through it, solve the mechanical problem properly.

 I find the extruder needs more torque than the motion axes.
 This makes more sense as it's easier to move a carriage sliding over smooth and lubricated rods/rails/wheels than it is to force millimeters of filament through a very tiny nozzle hole.
+A geared extruder can help avoid the need for such a powerful filament motor.

 References: